East StratCom Task Force: Products and activity

 The team's communications products are mainly focused on the countries of the Eastern Neighbourhood and produced in the local languages of those countries.
 They are disseminated via the social media channels of the EU Delegations in the region, and are also carried on television and via other media and public events.
 In addition, the Task Force, in cooperation with the European Commission, led the EU's six-month Eastern Partnership communications campaign culminating in the November 2017 Eastern Partnership Summit in Brussels.

 The team's main product to raise awareness of disinformation is the weekly Disinformation Review (in English and Russian languages), launched in November 2015.
 The goal is to provide data for analysts, journalists and officials dealing with this issue.
 The Disinformation Review also brings the latest news and analyses of what the task force labels as "pro-Kremlin disinformation".
 The full record of the Task Force's work on disinformation is available on its website EUvsDisinfo.eu, available in English, Russian, and German languages.
 The team also runs the European External Action Service's Russian language website, as well as Twitter and Facebook accounts.
 This communicates primarily about the EU's foreign policy by publishing information about EU activities, as well as EU statements and press releases with relevance to the Eastern Neighbourhood in particular.
 Most of the organization's efforts are distributed on providing information support on issues related to the Russo-Ukrainian War.
 One of the ESTF's main challenges has been described as distinguishing disinformation from legitimate dissent.

 ESCTF has documented numerous examples of propaganda and disinformation published by Russian media.
 Between 2015 and 2016 EUvsDisinfo registered 1,992 confirmed disinformation cases with 36 each week on average.
 Between November 2015 and August 2019, the project identified more than 6,000 cases of disinformation.
 Among the most common topics was the topic of migration.
-As of June 2020, 570 cases of disinformation were related to the COVID-19 pandemic.
+As of March 2024, 943 cases of disinformation were related to the COVID-19 pandemic and 2855 cases related to the war in Ukraine.